-- Completed application - \$46 application fee (payable to Vermont Technical College) - Official secondary school transcript evaluated by World Education Services (www.wes.org) or an equivalent international transcript evaluator - Official college/university transcript (if applicable) with course-by-course evaluation by WES or an equivalent international transcript evaluator - Personal essay (250-500 words on a topic of your choice) - Official Testing of English as a Foreign Language (TOEFL) scores (if English is a second language).
-The minimum score required on the TOEFL test is 500 for the paper test, 173 for the computer-based test, and 61 for the internetbased test.
-Vermont Tech will also accept the IELTS - Official financial statement indicating your ability to pay one full year of tuition, room, and board.
+- Completed application - •\$47 application fee (payable to Vermont Technical College) - Official secondary school transcript evaluated by World Education Services (www.wes.org) or an equivalent international transcript evaluator - Official college/university transcript (if applicable) with course-by-course evaluation by WES or an equivalent international transcript evaluator - Personal essay (250-500 words on a topic of your choice) - Official Testing of English as a Foreign Language (TOEFL) scores (if English is a second language).
+The minimum score required on the TOEFL test is 500 for the paper test, 173 for the computer-based test, and 61 for the internet-based test.
+IELTS is also accepted with a recommended score of 6 or higher - Official financial statement indicating your ability to pay one full year of tuition, room, and board.
 Proof must be provided on official bank letterhead and is needed before an I-20 can be issued